Therapy in English

 Who am I?

-I’m Ralph Evers, 38 years old and workinig for over 12 years as a therapist.
+I’m Ralph Evers (1980).
+I work since 2006 as a therapist.
 I studied psychology in Groningen and later gestalttherapy in Amsterdam.
 I worked in addiction clinics, forensic clinics and have a long tradition in the so called first line psychiatric healthcare.
 My main interests are existential questions like the meaning of life and how to live a meaningful live.
 I also have a lot of experience with aggression and depression issues.
 The spark of my work is in meeting that part in the other where they open their eyes and look at their issue with a renewed energy and insight.
 The moment where someone’s creativity is reborn and the river starts to flow again.